GIANTCRAB/gitlabby-dockerish-laravel/README.md

 * Laravel 5.6
 * MySQL 5.5

-To switch between Laravel versions, change this repository's branch.
-Master branch will always have the latest image.

 # Usage

 There are two ways which this can be used -- for continuous integration and continuous deployment.